m0c1-us/contact-widgets/readme.md

 ### 1.5.0 - May 31, 2018 ###

-* New: Add unsplash support.
+* New: Add support for "Unsplash" (https://unsplash.com/)
 * Tweak: Update FontAwesome to 5.0.6
 * Tweak: Fix typo in widget descriptions.